online-go/gtp2ogs/docs/OPTIONS-LIST.md

-below is a list of all possible to use gtp2ogs arguments,
+below is a list of all available gtp2ogs arguments,

 Since they take a lot of place all the list has been moved here